 We use the < symbol to redirect the input of a command.
 The command sort alphabetically or numerically sorts a list.
 Type

 Then type in the names of some vegetables.
-Press [Return] after each one.
+Press [Return] after each one and terminate with ^D.

 carrot beetroot artichoke ^D